Top facebook2x Top phone2x 02392 360089 Top webcam2x Webcam Top search2x Basket Login Join

 RS 400 Fleet

-With 22 RS 400s currently berthed in our compound and a 90% turnout on the start line, Lee on the Solent Sailing Club has one of the largest and most active RS 400 fleets on the South Coast - and it's still growing.
+With a large amount of RS400s currently berthed in our compound and often > 50% turnout on the start line, Lee on the Solent Sailing Club has one of the largest and most active RS 400 fleets on the South Coast.

 The secret of our success?
 A friendly, helpful membership combined with strong class racing events.
 Tuesday evening's racing is the event of the week - and definitely one not to miss.

 The RS 400 is fast, beautifully built and attracts great sailors.
-The powerful rig and high volume hull suits medium to heavy, often mixed, teams.
+The powerful rig and high-volume hull suit medium to heavy, often mixed, teams.

 RS Aero Fleet

 In 2014 the Aero burst onto the dinghy scene as a lightweight, nippy challenger to the Laser.
 At LOSSC, the fleet has grown steadily and is now one of three supported fleets.
-The three rig sizes make this suitable for youths, ladies and guys.
-At LOSSC the 7 rig is the most popular, but 9s and 5s can also be seen on the water.
+The four rig sizes make this suitable for youths, ladies and guys.
+At LOSSC the 6 rig is the most popular, but 9s, 7s and 5s can also be seen on the water.
 The fleet members provide mutual support, motivation, advice and tuning tips.

 You are welcome to sail any race with your chosen size rig, but please bear in mind that you will be in different classes if you change during a series, a different sail makes a different boat!

-We've hosted two well-supported open meetings and organised training with outside specialists.
+We've hosted well-supported open meetings and organised training with outside specialists.

 If you are looking for an exciting, lightweight, single-hander and a friendly, competitive fleet, come and join us at LOSSC.

-The Laser is a classic singe-handed boat with three rig sizes to suit all abilities and weather conditions.
+The Laser/ILCA is a classic single-handed boat with three rig sizes to suit all abilities and weather conditions.

 You are welcome to sail any race with your chosen size rig, but please bear in mind that you will be in different classes if you change during a series, a different sail makes a different boat!